-Here are some ways to encourage your student to see all the benefits of attending a public honors college:
+Here are some ways to encourage your student to see all the best place to buy testosterone gel online benefits of attending a public honors college:

 - Introduce the possibility of an honors college.
 Since honors colleges often have their own admissions committee, it will feel like a more elite door for your student to walk through.